 They run their aeration basins perfectly, watch the clarifiers, and then cause serious problems with their entire system because they do not control the digestor.
 They think of them as storage space prior to dewatering.

-This also may be a reason why your digestor is not reducing the volatile solids very much.
-You do not really have a digestor if the food loading from the grease is high.
+This also may be a reason why your digester is not reducing the volatile solids very much.
+You do not really have a digester if the food loading from the grease is high.

-The biggest thing that many plants need to improve with aerobic digestors is pH control and D.O. levels.
+The biggest thing that many plants need to improve with aerobic digesters is pH control and D.O. levels.

 Ok, so back to pH and D.O. control.
 Some plants try to turn off the air in the digestor for numerous reasons.
 One reason is to decant the solids so they can be dewatered and return some of the supernatant back to the front of the plant.
 While this is necessary, the amount of time you decant is critical.